XRPLWin/XRPL/README.md

 $transactions = $account_tx->finalResult();

 ```
-*Note*: You will need to handle rate limiting and exception handling yourself when using Promises.
+*Notes*: You will need to handle rate limiting and exception handling yourself when using Promises.
+Also each promise must be created from new instance of `\XRPLWin\XRPL\Client` this is to make sure each promise has its own seperated HttpClient instance.

 ### Paginating result
 ```PHP